 Moving people in and, ultimately, moving people out is also a part of the Housing Worker’s duties, along with the associated paperwork.

 Making young people feel at home, providing a welcoming atmosphere and showing them the amenities such as laundry and explaining the visitors procedure is a critical part of the Housing Workers role.

 There may be a number of young people moving in or out in one day, which means the Housing Worker needs to ensure that they prioritise and arrange their working day accordingly.

 Maintenance and Cleaning

 As the Housing Worker has the responsibility of carrying out the patrols of the building, and understands it well, it’s quite often that they are the person who recognises a maintenance issue first.

-The Housing Worker will report maintenance issues inline with procedure and, following the completion of the above duties, may be required to carry out small repairs within the accommodation along with cleaning duties.
+The Housing Worker will report maintenance issues in line with procedure and may be required to carry out repairs within the accommodation along with cleaning duties.